 Television Series / Novel

-Status: Spec pilot, pitch doc, look-book, bible, novel.
-Seeking partners.
+Status: Spec pilot, pitch doc, look-book, bible

 Sheriff Blake wants to save her town.
 Dusty wants to break a curse.
 And Bola wants revenge.